 What is the difference between Hospice and Pathway Home?

 Hospice is a certified home health agency that implements the hospice philosophy.
-The certified Hospice receives insurance reimbursement, where Pathway Home is not an agency or facility and does not receive insurance reimbursement.
+The certified Hospice receives insurance reimbursement.
+Pathway Home does not receive insurance reimbursement.
 We are a home, where the staff and volunteers are considered the resident’s “extended family,” and provide 24-hour care, seven days a week to two persons who are on services with Hospice.
 Pathway Home relies totally on the community for support.
 Our only income comes in the forms of memorials, donations, fundraising revenues, and grants.

 Admission to Pathway Home